 Accepted interventions were fully remote, or hybrid, exercise-based cardiac rehabilitation that were monitored remotely through technological means versus usual care, which was justified as existing local practice.
-Both traditional outpatient exercise-based cardiac rehabilitation and non-exercise-based rehabilitation were accepted as usual care for the purpose of this review that focusses on the quality of reporting of the digitally supported intervention.
+Both traditional outpatient exercise-based cardiac rehabilitation and non-exercisebased rehabilitation were accepted as usual care for the purpose of this review that focusses on the quality of reporting of the digitally supported intervention.

 The search was limited to studies published from 1998 due to the change in cardiac rehabilitation guidelines at that time [13].
 Accepted study populations were adults (>18 years of age) diagnosed with acute coronary syndromes including ST elevation myocardial infarction, non-ST elevation myocardial infarction, and unstable angina.
-Chronic cardiovascular disease that required preventative interventions including percutaneous coronary intervention or coronary artery bypass were also included; however, studies reporting interventions in patients with heart failure were excluded due to differences in disease pathophysiology and expected response to rehabilitation.
+Chronic cardiovascular disease that required preventative interventions including percutaneous coronary intervention or coronary artery bypass were also included, however studies reporting interventions in patients with heart failure were excluded due to differences in disease pathophysiology and expected response to rehabilitation.

-Study selection
+Study Selection

 A three-part screening strategy was employed to identify relevant articles.
-One investigator (AM) carried out the searches and screened by title.
-Abstracts were reviewed independently by two investigators (AM and SM) and consensus reached for full-text inclusion.
+One investigator (xxx) carried out the searches and screened by title.
+Abstracts were reviewed independently by two investigators (xxx and xxx) and consensus reached for full text inclusion.
 In the event of disagreement, or doubt, manuscripts were included for full text review.
-Full texts were reviewed by the same two reviewers independently and selection agreed by consensus with a third independent reviewer (CH).
+Full texts were reviewed by the same two reviewers independently and selection agreed by consensus with a third independent reviewer (xxx).

-Data extraction
+Data Extraction

-Data were extracted using a bespoke Excel database by two reviewers (AM and SM) with agreement by consensus.
+Data were extracted using a bespoke Excel database by 2 reviewers (xxx and xxx) with agreement by consensus.
 Data sought included the year of publication, geographic location where the trial was conducted, number of participants, numbers of male and females included, a description of the rehabilitation intervention (including the exercise intensity, the session duration and the frequency of sessions), the monitoring technology employed and the measure of cardiovascular fitness used.